 The Diagonal System of Control (DSC)

 For many years the DSC was the only USSF authorized method of control used.
 In recent years, with the advent of Small Sided Games the USSF has modified that to allow one referee and no assistant referee to be used for games on smaller fields with as few as 4 players a side, especially since most of those local rules of competition do not use Law 11 Offside.
 While it is noteworthy that there are many variations used with these changes to the traditional 11 vs 11 game, under the USSF umbrella there is still only one whistle allowed on the field of play.
 Even though the severe shortage of certified game officials has resulted in many "club" linespersons being used out of necessity, the USSF liability umbrella still in force only so long as the one whistle system is used regardless of whether the A.R. are certified or "club".
+For all 11v11 games the 2 man system (2 whistles) is never acceptable.

 In the diagonal system of control, there are some key factors that must be adhered to in order to maximize effective performance by the team of officials, as well as adequately service the USSF game.
 The first is not what many think of when they talk about DSC, but it's one that many assessors bring up as part of their debrief after the game, especially when there appears to be inadequate communication between the members of the officiating crew.